The Departmental Juno Transparency and Opportunity Committee

 Professor Michele Dougherty is Head of Department and Professor of Space Physics.
 She is leading unmanned exploratory missions to Saturn and Jupiter and is Principal Investigator for J-MAG - a magnetometer for JUpiter ICy moons Explorer *JUICE) of the European Space Agencies due for launch 2022.
 She was awarded a CBE in the 2018 New Year's Honours list, is a Fellow of the Royal Society and was awarded the Royal Astronomical Society Gold Medal in 2017.

 DR LIZ ELVIDGE

-Dr Liz Elvidge is the Head of the Postdoc Development Centre responsible for the support and development of Imperial's 2,300 researchers and fellows.
-She is an Athena Swan assessor and a member of the cross-college Athena Swan committee as well as a number of departments Swan Committees.
-She has 2 step-children and a granddaughter.
-She is the sole carer for her husband, who recently took early retirement due to ill health.
+Dr Liz Elvidge is the Head of the Postdoc and Fellows Development Centre responsible for the support and development of Imperial's 2,400 researchers and fellows.
+She is an Athena SWAN assessor and a meber of the cross-college Athena SWAN committee.
+In 2017 she published a book: 'What every postdoc needs to know', World Scientific.
+She has two step-children and two step-granchildren.
+She is the sole carer for her husband, who took early retirement due to ill-health.